 When can my child...

-start breakfast, afterschool or holiday playschemes?
+start breakfast, after school or holiday playschemes?

 Most out of school and holiday provisions will take children from the age of 4 to 12 years (a child aged 4 must also be in full time reception class and not in a nursery class)